-The city itself had the allure of big and busy, but at the same time felt small enough to be a big town.
+The city itself had the allure of big and busy, but at the same time felt small enough to be a ‘big town’.
 It was a place I would eventually call home.

-I was working full time in a demanding job that I loved.
+I was working full-time in a demanding job that I loved.
 I embraced the challenges of each patient and was grateful for the variety and complexity of every day.

 I felt like I was making a real difference.

 That feeling usually lasted until it was time to go home each day.
 Homelife had gotten ‘complicated’ so I started working late and picking up extra shifts to avoid going home.

 My long-time significant other and I were distant roommates.
 Our limited interactions allowed us to pick fights with each other over the smallest of annoyances.

-I was surviving on a steady diet of coffee, diet soft drinks, and gum while at work.
-Afterward, I would dutifully stop to grab fast-food on the way home each night.
+I was surviving on a steady diet of coffee, diet Dr. Pepper, and gum while at work.
+My lunch would sit in the staff lounge, untouched.
+There wasn’t usually time for even a quick bite.

-I found myself overweight, chronically exhausted and battling frequent migraines.
+Soon, I found myself overweight, chronically exhausted and battling frequent migraines.
 Then, in a culmination of exhaustion, stress, and battling a misdiagnosed ‘cold’, I passed out at work.

-I needed to reevaluate my life and make changes.
+I needed to reevaluate my life and make some changes.
 I’m talking big, uncomfortable, purposeful changes.
 My health and career depended on it!

 After several tests, a couple of scans, and many blood-draws later, it was discovered that I had Mono.
 Apparently getting Mono as an adult is a bit rare and the test was ordered as a last-ditch effort by my doctor because all my other lab work and results had been normal.